Rasmnev/git-sign-off/README.md

 Check any command success through `git sign-off` calls in your git pre-commit hooks.
 On your CI, check that they are up-to-date with a simple `git sign-off-check`.

-This way you can even ensure your fellow developers have their hooks installed and running correctly for instance.
+This way you can even ensure your fellow developers have their hooks installed and running correctly.

 # Installation